 Daniel Geng

-I am a fourth year PhD student in CS at the University of Michigan advised by Professor Andrew Owens and supported by an NSF GRFP fellowship.
-I currently study computer vision, and I have done research in deep reinforcement learning and representation learning in the past.
-I was lucky enough to have worked as an undergrad at UC Berkeley under Sergey Levine and Coline Devin, as well as Alyosha Efros and Taesung Park, and as an intern at FAIR under Lorenzo Torresani and Huiyu Wang.
+I am currently also a student researcher with Charles Herrmann and Deqing Sun at Google DeepMind.
+In the past I was lucky enough to have worked as an undergrad at UC Berkeley under Sergey Levine and Coline Devin, as well as Alyosha Efros and Taesung Park, and as an intern at FAIR under Lorenzo Torresani and Huiyu Wang.

 Github / Google Scholar / Twitter / Email